 - While you are taking sirolimus, and for a while after you stop treatment, do not have any immunisations (vaccinations) without talking to your doctor first.
 Sirolimus lowers your body's resistance and there is a risk that you may get an infection from the vaccine.
 Also, some vaccines can be less effective.

 - Your doctor will have discussed with you the possibility of a slightly increased risk of cancer (particularly skin cancer) associated with immunosuppressants like sirolimus.
 Do not use sunbeds, and avoid strong sunlight or use a sun cream with a high sun protection factor (SPF of at least 15).

 - If you buy any medicines or herbal remedies, check with your doctor or a pharmacist that they are suitable for you to take.

 - If you have diabetes mellitus this medicine may affect your blood sugar levels.
-Test your urine or blood regularly and report any extreme changes to your doctor.
+Test your blood regularly and report any extreme changes to your doctor.